Cuby + Blizzards

 * UK tribute act TV show 'Stars in Their Eyes' reference, for non-residents.

 Aphorisms Insane (1981, 40.33) ***½/TT½After the Selfdisintegration in Time

 Pursuing the in Time Disintegrating Reality

-Aphorisms Insane has never been issued on CD, like so many similar works, and it seems you're unlikely to find a vinyl original for below a three-figure sum, in any currency.
-Is it worth it?
-Probably not, to be honest, unless you're a fanatical EM collector who's got to have everything.
+Cultural Noise lost Gerhard Lisy and morphed into Bizarre Ko.
+Ko.
+Ko., the two bands' albums appearing on a CD-R in 2016.
+Given that you're unlikely to find a vinyl original of this for anything under a three-figure sum, in any currency, is it worth it?
+Probably not, to be honest, unless you're a fanatical EM collector who has to have everything.
 The Mellotron work is very nice, but when you're talking about those sort of sums...
-It's bound to appear on a small shiny disc at some point (he says, hopefully); hang on, and you'll eventually get it for 15 quid or so, probably with bonus tracks.
-One day.

 Burton Cummings (1976, 36.02) **/T

 Your Back Yard

 Is it Really Right